San Diego Padres: 2016–2019: Blue & white

-2020–present: Brown & gold pinstripes
+2020–present: Return to brown & gold

 The club announced in January 2019 that the original brown and gold colors would return for the 2020 season.
 The new uniform designs featuring the brown and gold colors were officially unveiled on November 9.
-The team featured brown and gold on each of the three unveiled jerseys, including the return of pinstripes to the Padre home jersey for the first time since 2001 and a sand-colored road jersey (along with pinstripes, making the Padres the only team in Major League Baseball to wear road pinstripes) for the first time since 2010.
+The team featured brown and gold on each of the three unveiled jerseys, including the return of pinstripes to the Padre home jersey for the first time since 2001 and a sand-colored road jersey (also with pinstripes) for the first time since 2010.
 Alternate non-pinstriped sand pants are paired with the brown alternate jersey.
 The shade of the sand color is noticeably darker than the sand-colored road jerseys worn from 2004 to 2010.
 An all-brown cap with "SD" in gold was also released.
+With the uniform change, the San Diego Padres are once again the only team in the league that do not feature grey in their road uniforms.

+The return to brown and gold uniforms has coincided with an increase in team merchandise sales, with the Padres ranking in the top 10 in MLB team merchandise sales at U.S. sports retailer Lids during the 2022 season.

 City Connect

 In 2022, the Padres joined 13 other teams in wearing Nike's "City Connect" uniforms.
 The primarily white uniform featured pink, mint green and yellow accents on the letters and sleeves, and has "San Diego" written in a graffiti style.
 The left mint sleeve contained a recolored version of the "swinging friar" logo in pink and yellow.
 The all-mint cap featured the pink interlocking "SD" in front.
 The uniform intended to pay tribute to the San Diego–Tijuana bi-national metropolitan area, highlighting San Diego's long-standing relations with Tijuana in Baja California, Mexico.

+On November 2, 2025, to coincide with Dia de los Muertos, the Padres posted a teaser video on their social media platforms featuring WWE superstar, and San Diego native Dominik Mysterio placing a White hat bearing an Orange "S" and Navy Blue "D" and bill on to a traditional Day of the Dead altar.
+The blue and orange color palette was worn by the Padres between 1991 and 2003, including the franchise's most recent run to the World Series in 1998.
+The teaser ended with the appearance of a woman wearing traditional Day of the Dead face paint before vanishing to an ad saying "Padres / Nike.
+City Connect 2.0 Coming April 2026."